FDRMFL: Multimodal Federated Feature Extraction Model Based on Information Maximization and Contrastive Learning: Data analysis

-Overall, these results show that FDRMFL provides consistently lower MSEs than the linear dimensionality-reduction baselines across all link functions and client partitions.
-The absolute gaps are larger in the higher-MSE Link-1 regime, while in the relatively lower-MSE Link-2 and Link-3 regimes the advantage remains stable and evident, indicating that the proposed constraints improve predictive performance in both difficult and relatively easier settings.
+\paragraph{Scope of the simulation study.} We note that the synthetic data construction is deliberately simplified: although the three modalities are labeled as image, text, and vector data, they are reduced to scalar summary statistics, so modality-specific structural properties are not preserved.
+The primary purpose of this simulation is to provide a \emph{controlled setting} in which the ground-truth generative function is known exactly, the degree of nonlinearity can be varied, and performance differences can be attributed unambiguously to the feature extraction method.
+In particular, the simulation (i)~verifies that FDRMFL's multi-constraint design improves representation quality under analytically characterized nonlinearities; (ii)~demonstrates consistency across all client--link-function combinations; and (iii)~provides a reproducible sanity check for practitioners.
+The real-data experiments in Section~3.2 constitute the primary empirical evidence for the practical utility of FDRMFL.

-To further strengthen the baseline comparison, we additionally include a standard VAE trained under exactly the same data generation, task, and evaluation protocol as the original experiments, using the latent mean as input to the downstream regression model.
-As shown in Table \ref{tab:link_function_mse} and Figure \ref{f6}, FDRMFL attains lower test MSE than VAE in all $9$ settings across $3$ link functions $\times$ $3$ clients.
-The relative MSE reduction ranges from $22.31\%$ to $65.84\%$, with an overall average of $42.96\%$; when aggregated by link function, the average reductions are $41.83\%$ for Link Function 1, $33.09\%$ for Link Function 2, and $53.96\%$ for Link Function 3.
+We additionally compare against a standard VAE in an independent set of 10 runs using the same protocol, with the latent mean as input to the downstream regressor.
+As shown in Table~\ref{tab:link_function_mse} and Figure~\ref{f6}, FDRMFL outperforms VAE in all $9$ settings, with relative MSE reductions ranging from $22.3\%$ to $65.8\%$ (average $43.0\%$).
+Even against a nonlinear generative baseline, the explicitly task-driven multi-constraint design provides a stronger inductive bias toward predictive features than the reconstruction objective of VAE.

-These results indicate that, even when compared with a nonlinear generative model, FDRMFL learns representations that are more stable and more tightly aligned with the regression targets in the non-IID, small-sample federated multimodal setting.
-In particular, the explicitly task-driven mutual-information, cross-modal alignment, and contrastive-consistency constraints provide a stronger inductive bias toward predictive features than the unsupervised reconstruction objective used by VAE.